Cyber Attacks Happen Every 11 Seconds

 The good news is that Malware attacks are declining.
 Even so, they hit more than half of organizations last year.
 According to SonicWall, almost 10 billion attacks happened last year.
 New variants get introduced every year.
 Internet of Things (IoT) devices have become a favorite target registering 34.3 million attacks.

-You should take aggressive measure to avoid malware attacks:
+You should take aggressive measures to avoid malware attacks:

 - Keep your operating systems and applications updated.